How to Seek General Operating Support for Your Nonprofit

 Include the entire annual budget for the organization in lieu of a project budget.

-In the section on future and additional funding, briefly describe fundraising or earned income areas the organization is working to increase.
+In the sustainability section, briefly describe fundraising or earned income areas the organization is working to increase.